-Professor Davenport is the coordinator of the “Great Debates: Power, Politics, & People” series that is conducted each fall and spring semester on the Rose State campus.
+Professor Davenport was accepted into the Doctoral Program at Swansea University (Wales, UK) in 2019 and his research will focus on the impact of personal networks on legislative success.
+He is also the founder of the “Great Debates: Politics, Power, & People” panel series at Rose State College.
 This series invites academics, practitioners, and other experts on various topics to share their knowledge and insights with the students, faculty and community of Rose State College.
-In addition, he periodically hosts a book club for students interested in learning more about politics and economics.
+He has also hosted a book club for students and served as a co-facilitator for multiple student colloquia.

 Master of Arts, Political Science, University of Central Oklahoma – 2000